Could the 4 secrets in this blog post be the difference-maker in landing that job you've been searching for?

 We all know what it’s like to be on the job hunt.
 Most individuals start by posting a resume on job boards such as Zip Recruiter, Indeed, or Career Builder.
 You may go onto LinkedIn and page through the “Jobs For You” tabs, trying to apply for as many as possible.
 You can certainly gain attention and land a job through the methods mentioned above, but did you know that optimizing your LinkedIn can be one of the greatest ways to increase your visibility and curb appeal to recruiters and those doing targeted searches?

 LinkedIn is a massive cluster of online interactions.
 40 Million people use LinkedIn to search for jobs every week, and 3 people are hired through LinkedIn every minute!
 These statistics alone highlight the importance of having a LinkedIn profile that has been optimized.
+Read on for the best ways to Optimize LinkedIn.

 So, how can you be spotted?
 Here are a few of the secrets: